ksanjay77/Assessment/README.md

 # Assessment
-- Download code and then compile using the maven
+- Download code and then compile using the maven.
+- Place the war in tomcat in webapp directories.